Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 #>    45.59297
 ```

-This is pretty close to the 50 we got from the ecdf function.
+This is close to the 50 we got from the ecdf function.
 Let's simulate some values and graph them.

 ```r